 How to Reach Pokhara in Nepal

-How to Reach Pokhara By Air
+By Air

-Pokhara has its own domestic landing airport, which means you can conveniently fly out directly to Pokhara Airport from Tribhuvan International Airport in Kathmandu or the other domestic airports situated in major cities all across Nepal.
+It has its own domestic landing airport, which means you can conveniently fly out directly to Pokhara Airport from Tribhuvan International Airport in Kathmandu or the other domestic airports situated in major cities all across Nepal.
 Buddha Air, Yeti Airlines, and Simrik Air are some of the operators operating on a daily basis between these two towns.

-The most common among travelers is to choose to travel from Kathmandu to Pokhara by a local or tourist bus.
+The most common among travelers is to choose to travel from Kathmandu by a local or tourist bus.
 The distance between Kathmandu to Pokhara is just over 210 km, but the bumpy and holed terrain makes it an 8-9 hours worth of journey.
 It may take less time, depending upon the weather and the road conditions (which often is a matter of serious concern).
 Not only Kathmandu, all the cities (like Chitwan) are connected by bus.

 There are no rail services in Nepal.
 A designated train now rides to Janakpur as part of a pilgrimage.
 But beyond that, Nepal provides no railway assistance.